May 15, 2004

 It is also incorrect to claim that the execution took place "right under the window of Arafat's office."
 Abu Toameh states that two policemen and the condemned man walked passed some "reporters standing under Arafat's second floor office".
 The three men then continued "to the back of a three story building north of Arafat's office."
 This is the location where the execution took place, not "right under the window of Arafat's office" as HonestReporting falsely states.

 Finally, in an attempt to bolster their theory of press intimidation, HonestReporting includes a total fabrication.
 The last sentence states that "In fact, according to Abu Toameh, no one else even mentioned it".
 HonestReporting even highlights this phrase in bold print, just to drive home their point of press intimidation.
-Someone must have added this bogus sentence for effect, because Abu Toameh's article mentions nothing of the sort.
+Unfortunately for HonestReporting, Abu Toameh's article mentions nothing of the sort.
 In fact, Abu Toameh's article contains a quote specifically about this execution from a Swedish journalist.